sirjansapkota/GS-SAP_GrainYield/README.md

 A zip file containing both genotype matrix (-1,0,1 format) and phenotypic BLUEs.

 ## Manuscript
 Manuscript for the publication along with supplementary file.
-The figures and tables are embedded in the manuscript.
+The tables are embedded in the manuscript.
+The figures and equations (MathType) are included in a separate folder inside this folder.

+## Notebooks
+This folder contains ipython notebooks used in computation for this study.

 ## Scripts